Five Organizations Worth Your Attention

 The behavioral health industry continues to make strides thanks in no small part to the many organizations and professionals that work within it.
 Progress is the result of dedication to care, research, and advocacy, demonstrated quite often by nonprofit and charitable organizations across the United States.
-In order to continue the mission of improved population health, such organizations are reliant upon the generosity and support of private contributions.
+The team at Valant recognizes that, in order to continue the mission of improved population health, such organizations are reliant upon the generosity and support of private contributions; promoting the organizations that provide so much for the industry we operate in is just a small token of our appreciation for the work they do and the values they represent.

 The following is a list of mental health charities and nonprofit organizations that have been particularly impactful.